Barber silver quarters were minted between 1892 and 1916.

 The reverse design highlights the heraldic eagle design that is based on the Great Seal of the United States.
 The eagle’s mouth holds a scroll inscribed “E Pluribus Unum”.
 Its right claws hold an olive branch; its left claw holds 13 arrows.
 Above the eagle are 13 five-pointed stars.
 The outer edge of the reverse is surrounded by the name of the country and by the coin’s denomination.

 When sold as junk silver, Barber quarters often show signs of heavy wear from circulation.
 Many examples found in junk silver will have a partial or missing date.
+Some may have fairly smooth obverse and reverse faces showing little detail and lots of signs of circulation wear.

 As junk silver, Barber quarters may carry a slight premium over Washington Quarters.